Low-Code-Cookbook/Beehiiv-Auth-Solution/README.md

 (Now, if Beehiiv was creative, this might be a good feature to add for content creators.)

+## Low Code vs No-Code
+This is not no-code.
+Sad.
+But it meets my requirements.
+It takes code and complexity out of the solution, by using the smallest amount possible.
+A first
 ## Security Warnings

 Using magic links is not the most secure way to limit access to anything.
 On the